Adirondack Park weekend Photography Workshops

 Pro photographer Johnathan Esper will be leading the tour, who has an intimate knowledge of the Adirondacks from growing up in them.
 He is a recognized and established local Adirondack landscape photographer, frequently published by the region's premiere magazine Adirondack Life.
 Johnathan specializes in panoramic landscapes, especially of the Adirondack region, and adventure photography, and photographic topics that will be covered while shooting include HDR (High Dynamic Range) imagery, panoramic photography, people in the landscape, and of course classic landscape photography techniques.

-Depending on the selected workshop, picturesque small towns of Long Lake, Lake Placid, or Speculator all in the heart of the Adirondacks will be our weekend base.
+Depending on the selected workshop, picturesque small towns of Long Lake, Lake Placid, Speculator, or Schroon Lake - all in the heart of the Adirondacks - will be our weekend base.
 The specific daily schedule and meeting points in the morning and those types of additional details will be sent closer to the trip date.
-Johnathan is happy to assist you in recommending accomodation.
+Accommodation is not included in the workshop fee, but it is generally expected that all participants stay at the suggested accommodation, unless otherwise arranged.
 A $50 deposit is due upon registration, and the remaining balance is due at the start of the tour.
 This workshop is open to all digital SLR photographers of any experience level.
 A list of gear suggestions will be sent to registrants, and while not mandatory, the camera gear on the list will better help you achieve your photographic vision and become intentional, creative photographers.
-The trip is a confirmed go with a minimum of 2 photographers, and in the event only 1 person signs up, the participant is given the choice of a discounted price private 1-on-1 workshop or the date is cancelled and full refund will be given.
+The trip is a confirmed go with a minimum of 2 photographers, although in recent years most workshops fully book up

-Sign up: If you would like to sign up, please make a deposit payment of $50, including your details, on this website's generic payment page.
+Sign up: When you are ready to sign up, please make a deposit payment of $50, including your details, on this website's generic payment page.
 Or if you have any additional questions, Johnathan would be happy to speak with you; please use the contact page.